Search

 Customer Tracking

-Customer behavior analytics can help to improve retail store layouts, increase customer satisfaction and objectively quantify key metrics across multiple locations.
+Customer behavior analytics can improve retail store layouts, increase customer satisfaction, and quantify key metrics across multiple locations.

 People flow analysis computer vision application

-Computer Vision generated heatmap to analyze customer behavior and people flow.
+Computer Vision generated movement heatmap to analyze customer behavior and people flow.

 People Counting